Stade Achille Hammerel

-Stade Achille Hammerel is a football stadium in Verlorenkost, a quarter of Luxembourg City, in southern Luxembourg.
+Stade Achille Hammerel is a football stadium in North Bonnevoie-Verlorenkost, a district of Luxembourg City, in southern Luxembourg.
 It is currently the home stadium of Racing FC Union Luxembourg.
 Until 2005, it was the home of Union Luxembourg.
 The stadium has a capacity of 5,814.

+Deep Purple played at the stadium on 6 June 1971 to a crowd of around 4,000, during the first ever rock festival in Luxembourg.